vishala5000/android-master-template/README.md

 Question 2: "Describe your app in detail - what should it DO?
 What features?
 What should the UI look like?"
 (Wait for my answer)

-*AI Instruction: Auto-generate the package name (format: com.example.[lowercaseappname]) based on the app name I provide.
+*AI Instruction: Auto-generate the package name (format: com.example.[lowercaseappnamewithoutspaces]) based on the app name I provide.
 Do not ask me for the package name or any other details.*

 Wait for my answers to BOTH questions before generating anything.

 AFTER I answer, generate the COMPLETE content for EXACTLY these 7 files.
-DO NOT generate, suggest, or create any extra files.
-All app logic, features, and UI must be implemented strictly within these files (use inner classes, single-activity architecture, etc., to keep it contained).
+DO NOT generate, suggest, or create any extra files (no extra XML layouts, no extra Kotlin files, no image/mipmap assets).
+All app logic, features, and UI must be implemented strictly within these 7 files (use inner classes, programmatic UI generation for dynamic list items, and single-activity architecture to keep it contained).

-📁 CONFIG FILES (5 files - just replace names/values):
+📁 CONFIG FILES (5 files):
-1. settings.gradle → change rootProject.name
+1. settings.gradle → Update `rootProject.name`.
+CRITICAL: Use `RepositoriesMode.PREFER_SETTINGS` (NOT `FAIL_ON_PROJECT_REPOS`) to prevent conflicts with any existing repository declarations in the root `build.gradle`.
-2. app/build.gradle → change namespace and applicationId only
+2. app/build.gradle → Change `namespace` and `applicationId` ONLY.
+Do not modify the `plugins` block or existing repository configurations.
-3. app/src/main/AndroidManifest.xml → change theme name to match app
+3. app/src/main/AndroidManifest.xml → Update theme name to match app.
+Add any strictly necessary permissions (e.g., READ_MEDIA_AUDIO).
+CRITICAL: Remove `android:icon` and `android:roundIcon` attributes from the `<application>` tag to prevent resource linking errors if the master template lacks default mipmap resources.
-4. app/src/main/res/values/strings.xml → change app_name
+4. app/src/main/res/values/strings.xml → Update `app_name` string.
-5. app/src/main/res/values/themes.xml → change theme name to match app
+5. app/src/main/res/values/themes.xml → Update theme name to match app.

 📁 APP CODE FILES (2 files):
-6. app/src/main/java/[package-path]/MainActivity.kt → FULL working code based on my description (include all necessary logic, adapters, listeners, etc., inside this single file)
+6. app/src/main/java/[package-path]/MainActivity.kt → FULL working code based on my description.
+Include all necessary logic, adapters, listeners, and programmatic UI (if needed to avoid creating extra XML files) inside this single file.
-7. app/src/main/res/layout/activity_main.xml → FULL layout based on my description
+7. app/src/main/res/layout/activity_main.xml → FULL layout based on my description.

 OUTPUT FORMAT:
 - Give each file with its FULL PATH clearly labeled.
 - Make sure ALL package names match exactly.
-- Make MainActivity.kt contain REAL working code that implements my description.
+- Make MainActivity.kt contain REAL, compilable, working code that implements my description.
 - Keep code simple, clean, and working.
-- Use Material Design components.
-- Use Kotlin.
-- Include proper imports.
+Use Material Design components and Kotlin.
+Include proper imports.
 - STRICTLY DO NOT output any files outside the 7 listed above.

 At the end, give me a SHORT checklist of:
 - Which files to replace
 - Exact steps to deploy

 Keep everything minimal and working.
 Do not over-engineer.
+Ensure 0 build errors related to missing resources or repository conflicts.